-For transportation, families can expect to likely spend an additional $140 a month, and an additional $130 a month per child on housing-related expenses, according to the aforementioned USDA report.
-Another USDA report on food costs found that it costs anywhere from $94 to $176 a month to feed a one-year-old child, depending on a family's food budget.
+For two-child households earning between $64,000 and $116,000, families can expect to spend an average of $177 a month per child on transportation and an average of $331 a month per child on housing-related expenses, according to the aforementioned ValuePenguin study.
+A USDA report on food costs found that it costs anywhere from $99 to $183 a month on average to feed a one-year-old child, depending on a family's food budget.

 But these numbers are national averages.
 If you live in an area with a high cost of living, it might cost even more.
 You may want to sit down with your partner to look at your household expenses now and — using these averages — what they could be in the future.
 That will help give you a better idea of what you'll pay each month to run your household and how to structure your family's budget.

 How Much Does a Child's Education Cost?

 Like daycare, early childhood education can be expensive.
 Child care has a national average of around $9,000 to $9,600, according to a study by Child Care Aware of America.
 Then, if you decide to send your child to a private school, you can expect to pay anywhere from a national average of $10,671 a year up to over $45,000, depending on your home state, county or town.

 Even if you choose to send your child to public school, which is free, there are other costs to consider, like clothing, lunch and school supplies.
 A survey by the National Retail Federation found that parents with kids in elementary and high school spend an average of nearly $697 on back-to-school supplies.

 These costs aside, whether you choose public or private school, you may want to think of your child's education as an investment that can set them up for future success.